-If back in 2001 someone told me there would be six sequels and counting to movie about an undercover cop and the world of street racing I’d have told them they’d been inhaling too much exhaust fumes, but low and behold the Fast and the Furious franchise is still going strong.
+If back in 2001 someone told me there would be six sequels and counting about an undercover cop and the world of street racing I’d have told them they’d been inhaling too much exhaust fumes, but low and behold the Fast and the Furious franchise is still going strong.

-When Fast Five hit theatres in 2011 the series was clearly moving in the direction of the Ocean’s 11 movies with a tight crew pulling off incredible heists only with more amped up action, but with Furious 6 and now Furious 7 they are more of a cross between a G.I.
+When Fast Five hit theatres in 2011 the series was clearly moving in the direction of the Ocean’s 11 movies with a tight crew pulling off incredible heists only with more amped-up action, but with Furious 6 and now Furious 7 they are more of a cross between a G.I.
 Joe movie and Marvel’s Avengers.
 The main characters in this film exist in a world where the laws of physics do not apply and the villains are about as clearly defined as your average comic book nemesis.

-So the main thrust of this movie is the threat of Shaw tracking down and killing Toretto (Vin Diesel), Brian (Paul Walker) and the gang, but sadly the writers didn’t think that was enough so they throw in a high tech MacGuffin called The God’s Eye.
+So the main thrust of this movie is the threat of Shaw tracking down and killing Toretto (Vin Diesel), Brian (Paul Walker) and the gang, but sadly the writers didn’t think that was enough so they throw in a high-tech MacGuffin called The God’s Eye.
 This “plot” thread is introduced by Mr. Nobody (Kurt Russell) who runs a super-secret government task force that wants Toretto’s help in recovering this device which allows you to hack into every camera in the world from traffic cameras to your average Joe’s cellphone.
-Think of it as an amped up version of the device Batman created in The Dark Knight only in this movie they don’t think of the moral implications they just want to retrieve it from a group of mercenaries lead by Jakande (Djimon Hounsou) and use it to find Shaw.
+Think of it as an amped-up version of the device Batman created in The Dark Knight only in this movie they don’t think of the moral implications they just want to retrieve it from a group of mercenaries led by Jakande (Djimon Hounsou) and use it to find Shaw.

 What follows is one insane heist/action sequence after another that constantly strains the viewer’s credulity at every turn.
 Need to stop a heavily armed convoy on a mountain road, well why not para-drop the team with their cars out of a military cargo plane?
-Certainly don’t bother to explain why that is the best option, just keep ramp up the action and the audience will hopefully not question how ludicrous it all is.
-The movie even lifts action set-pieces from other films; we get a bus hanging off a cliff ala the original Italian Job and a super-car jumping from one high-rise to another that is right out of the Tommy Lee Jones film Black Moon Rising.
-Sure the filmmakers may claim these are “homages” to those earlier action flicks but as I’m betting most of their target audience have never seen or even heard of those films I call bullshit.
+Certainly don’t bother to explain why that is the best option, just keep ramping up the action and the audience will hopefully not question how ludicrous it all is.
+The movie even lifts action set-pieces from other films; we get a bus hanging off a cliff ala the original Italian Job and a supercar jumping from one high-rise to another that is right out of the Tommy Lee Jones film Black Moon Rising.
+Sure the filmmakers may claim these are “homages” to those earlier action flicks but as I’m betting most of their target audience has never seen or even heard of those films I call bullshit.

-Paul Walker tragically died during the production and I give the filmmakers major kudos for doing a fantastic job honoring his legacy as with the use of his two brothers and computer wizardry I never once doubted I was watching Paul Walker, basically everything about how they handled this was a pure top shelf class act and I’ll admit to welling up a little during the tribute montage at the end.
+Paul Walker tragically died during the production and I give the filmmakers major kudos for doing a fantastic job honouring his legacy as with the use of his two brothers and computer wizardry I never once doubted I was watching Paul Walker, basically, everything about how they handled this was a pure top shelf class act and I’ll admit to welling up a little during the tribute montage at the end.